singnet/dev-portal/docs/ai-consumers/sdk.md

 ---
 # Introduction to SDK

+SDK is a tool for AI customers to make calls to services.

 The SDK simplifies the process of integrating with SingularityNET services and provides tooling to automatically augment gRPC client stubs with the necessary authorisations.

 **Note**:  SDK uses gRPC protocol for communication

-The SDK is from the consumer perspective and from the service developers, such as follows:

-    * Managing a service
-    * Accessing a service

-SDK is a tool for AI customers to make calls to services.

 There are three types of SDK available:

 - SDK in JAVA
 - SDK in Python
 - SDK in NodeJS

+All SDKs provided adhere to the same design standard and strategy

 **Note**:  According  to the design pattern for the  SDK modules such as functionality, need to be available in all programming languages, such as Java, Python and NodeJS.